All in One View

 Return values

-Finally, we describe the result of the function that is output by the return statement.
+Finally, we describe the output of the function.
+The return

 Challenge